GraftingRayman/ComfyUI_GraftingRayman/README.md

-Welcome to my page here, I create nodes that I need to make my life easier, most of the stuff I do is based on Image Generation and Manipulation.
+Welcome to my page.
+I create nodes that I need to make my life easier, most of the stuff I do is based on Image Generation and Manipulation.
 If I find something lacking I try to create something that helps me or shortens the time required to complete the task at hand.
 This is by no means an extensive list, more to follow though.

 If you use these, follow my YouTube channel where I create ComfyUI workflows from scratch